Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L2 - Heuristic Search Methods & Hill Climbing.md

 ##### Evaluation / Objective Function
 ###### Evaluation Function
 ![[Pasted image 20230208104122.png]]
+- We use this to indicate the quality of our solution
+- We usually use fitness for evolutionary algorithms
+- Cost is used as a business measure
+- The feedback it provides is integral to optimising the search process
 ![[Pasted image 20230208104138.png]]
+- We need to run a simulation to figure out how much value we can get out of a solution
+- However, this can get expensive
+- We could use a parameter to change resolution of a simulation which can save / increase cost and quality of solution
+- We don't need an exact evolution function, as long as it's approximately what we need, we are fine
 ###### MAX-SAT Problem - Evaluation function
 ![[Pasted image 20230208104149.png]]
+- We don't have just 1 solution here
 ###### TSP - Evaluation function
 ![[Pasted image 20230208104200.png]]
+- We have to go through all the permutations and calculate the distances between the cities, summing up the total distance travelled in our path
 ###### Evaluation Function - Delta (Incremental) Evaluation
 ![[Pasted image 20230208104209.png]]
+- How do we make things faster?
+- We don't need to calculate everything from scratch, we can just use the differences between solutions
+- Can we make the calculation of the contribution of the change of representation any faster?
+- This is $\Delta$
 ###### Delta Evaluation for TSP
 ![[Pasted image 20230208104223.png]]
+- $\Delta$ = The change of the distance sum from the old model to the new model
 ![[Pasted image 20230208104243.png]]

 ![[Pasted image 20230208104250.png]]
+- We may have to change our delta evaluation depending on our move operator
 ##### Neighbourhoods
 ###### Neighbourhoods
 ![[Pasted image 20230208104315.png]]